saijaligama/fetch_nlp/README.md

 Query Expansion: Expand user queries with synonyms or related terms to broaden the search horizon and capture more potential offers.
 For instance, if a user searches for "soda", the tool can also look for offers related to "cola", "soft drink", and "carbonated beverage".

-Spell Check and Correction: Integrate a spell-checking mechanism to handle and correct potential typos or misspellings in user queries, ensuring they still get relevant results.

 Live Database Integration: Transition from static CSV files to a live database for real-time, up-to-date offers and faster query processing.
 ## Notes